sudorandom/kmcd.dev/content/posts/2024/grpc-the-bad-parts/index.md

 canonical_url: https://kmcd.dev/posts/grpc-the-bad-parts
 ---

-gRPC, the high-performance RPC framework, has been super successful (if you work for Google) and has drastically changed the way we all deploy APIs (if you work for Google).
+gRPC, the high-performance RPC framework, has been super successful (if you work for Google) and has drastically changed the way we all deploy APIs (if you work for Google). gRPC and protobuf is an extremely performant contract-focused framework with extremely wide language support.
 But it's not without its downsides.
 Making a transport network protocol that requires code generation and support in many programming languages to work is sure to get some things wrong.
 As gRPC approaches a decade of usage, it is important to reflect on what could have been better.

 ## Learning Curve

 Let's start out extremely nit picky.
 So-called unary RPCs are calls where the client sends a single request to the server and gets a single response back.
-Why does gRPC have to use such a non-standard term for this that only mathematitions have an intuitive understanding of?
+Why does gRPC have to use such a non-standard term for this that only mathematicians have an intuitive understanding of?
 I have to explain the term every time I use it.
 And I'm a little tired of it.

 Speaking of unary RPCs, the implementation is more complicated than it needs to be.
 While gRPC's streaming capabilities are powerful, they have introduced complexity for simple RPC calls that don't require streaming.
 This hurts the ability to inspect gRPC calls because now there is framing on every unary RPC which only makes sense for streaming.
 Protobuf encoding is complicated enough so let's not add extra gRPC framing where it isn't needed.
 Also, it doesn't pass my "send a friend a cURL example" test for any web API.
 It's just super annoying to explain to someone how to use gRPC.
 I've said "okay, but is server reflection enabled?" so many times.
 I'm just tired of it.